Urban Mobility Disruptor

 From Research to Real-World Impact in Urban Mobility

-Urban Mobility Disruptor is a unique Europe-wide program designed to help researchers, academics, and early-stage innovators turn breakthrough ideas into entrepreneurial success.
-It supports those developing solutions to shape smarter, cleaner, and more connected cities.
-Whether you are advancing new technologies or pioneering mobility concepts, the program equips you with the mindset, skills, and network to move from the lab to the marketplace and contribute to the shift toward sustainable urban mobility.
+Urban Mobility Disruptor empowers researchers, academics, and early-stage innovators to translate urban mobility ideas into market-ready solutions for smarter, cleaner, and more connected cities.
+Whether you are advancing new technologies or pioneering mobility concepts, the program builds the entrepreneurial mindset and practical skills needed to test assumptions, validate demand, and engage with the ecosystem around sustainable urban mobility.

 Applications Deadline